-Documentation review and an interview with the facility investigator (Facility Director) confirmed she completed the required specialized investigator training as well as the annual PREA education.
+Documentation review and an interview with the facility investigator confirmed he completed the required specialized investigator training as well as the annual PREA education.
 The investigator indicated all allegations are investigated, regardless of how the information is initially obtained and reported that investigations begin immediately upon notification.
-At the facility level, the assigned investigator will conduct an initial inquiry into the alleged allegation of sexual abuse or sexual harassment, to determine if criminal behavior is involved or a staff person is the alleged perpetrator, at which time the investigation would be referred to Pitt County Sheriff's Department (PCSD).
+At the facility level, the assigned investigator will conduct an initial inquiry into the alleged allegation of sexual abuse or sexual harassment, to determine if criminal behavior is involved or a staff person is the alleged perpetrator, at which time the investigation would be referred to Cabarrus County Sheriff's Office (CCSO).
 The facility investigator collects evidence and maintains the evidence as required.
-The facility investigator's (Facility Director) interview confirmed the credibility of the victim is based on evidence found, and that no polygraph examination or truth-telling device is a condition for proceeding with an investigation.
-Also, the facility investigator (Facility Director) indicated an investigation does not cease until completed, regardless if the alleged perpetrator is released or resigns employment, or if the victim leaves the facility prior to the completion of the investigation.
-The facility investigator (Facility Director) reported she would assist if the investigation was conducted by Pitt County Sheriff's Department (PCSD).
+The facility investigator's interview confirmed the credibility of the victim is based on evidence found, and that no polygraph examination or truth-telling device is a condition for proceeding with an investigation.
+Also, the facility investigator indicated an investigation does not cease until completed, regardless if the alleged perpetrator is released or resigns employment, or if the victim leaves the facility prior to the completion of the investigation.
+The facility investigator reported he would assist if the investigation was conducted by Cabarrus County Sheriff's Office (CCSO).

-There have been no reported investigations that appeared to be criminal and referred for prosecution of alleged staff's or resident's inappropriate sexual behavior that occurred in the facility in the past twelve (12) months.
-At the facility, there is one (1) staff who has completed the NCDPS PREA Specialized Training: Investigating Sexual Abuse and Sexual Harassment.
+There have been no reported investigations that appeared to be criminal and referred for prosecution of alleged staff's or residents inappropriate sexual behavior that occurred in this facility in the past twelve (12) months.
+At the facility, there are six (6) staff who have completed the NCDPS PREA Specialized Training: Investigating Sexual Abuse and Sexual Harassment.
 It was evident, the staff reported incidents as required and reports are retained for five (5) years from the date the alleged abuser is released or employed by the facility, unless the abuse was committed by a juvenile and applicable laws require a shorter period of retention.
 The PREA data must be retained for ten (10) years.